tracked-tools/tracked-toolbox/README.md

 ## Compatibility

 * Ember.js v3.20 or above
-* Ember CLI v3.20 or above
-* Node.js v14 or above
+* Embroider or ember-auto-import v2.0.0 or above (this is [v2 addon](https://emberjs.github.io/rfcs/0507-embroider-v2-package-format.html))

 ## Installation